Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models: Declarations

 \section{Declarations}

-For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.\\ \textbf{Ethics and Consent to Participate declarations.} Not applicable.\\ \textbf{Consent for publication.} Not applicable.\\ \textbf{Availability of data and materials.} All data generated and code to reproduce the current study are available at~\url{https://github.com/Jeanselme/IndividualVariability}.\\ \textbf{Competing interests.} JKB has received research funding for unrelated work from F. Hoffmann-La Roche Ltd.\\ \textbf{Funding.} This work was supported by the UK Medical Research Council grant “Looking beyond the mean: what within-person variability can tell us about dementia, cardiovascular disease and cystic fibrosis” (MR/V020595/1).
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.\\ This version of the article has been accepted for publication, after peer review, but is not the Version of Record and does not reflect post-acceptance improvements or any corrections.
+The Version of Record is available online at: http://dx.doi.org/10.1186/s12874-025-02755-3.\\ \textbf{Ethics approval and consent to participate.} Not applicable.\\ \textbf{Consent for publication.} Not applicable.\\ \textbf{Availability of data and materials.} All data generated and code to reproduce the current study are available at~\url{https://github.com/Jeanselme/IndividualVariability}.\\ \textbf{Competing interests.} JKB has received research funding for unrelated work from F. Hoffmann-La Roche Ltd.\\ \textbf{Funding.} This work was supported by the UK Medical Research Council grant “Looking beyond the mean: what within-person variability can tell us about dementia, cardiovascular disease and cystic fibrosis” (MR/V020595/1).
 JKB was supported through the United Kingdom Medical Research Council programme (grant MC\_UU\_00002/5) and theme (grant MC\_UU\_00040/02 – Precision Medicine) funding.
-MP's research is supported by the Ulverscroft Vision Research Group (UCL).\\ \textbf{Authors' contributions.} VJ: Formal analysis, software, writing—original draft.
+MP's research is currently supported by the Ulverscroft Vision Research Group (UCL).\\ \textbf{Authors' contributions.} VJ: Formal analysis, software, writing—original draft.
 JKB: Funding acquisition.
 MP, JKB: Supervision.
-VJ, MP, JKB: Conceptualization, writing—reviewing and editing.
+VJ, MP, JKB: Conceptualization, writing—reviewing and editing.\\ \textbf{Acknowledgements.} The authors would like to thank the reviewers for their valuable feedback throughout the review process.

 \begin{appendices}